 - Falls from the same floor or lower levels

 - Highway, construction, or factory accidents

 - Injuries from bending, climbing, reaching, or standing

 - Repetitive motion or tasks exacerbating an injury

 The North Carolina Industrial Commission is the State agency that administers the Act.
 The Commission has put in place various rules and regulations that govern how employees must make claims under the Act, how those claims are evaluated, and how they are paid out.
 These rules and regulations can be confusing and difficult to navigate, which is where the experienced Attorneys at Pope McMillan can help.

-The Attorneys at Pope McMillan have decades of experience in assisting injured employees with their worker’s compensation claims.
+The Attorneys at Pope McMillan, P.A. have decades of experience in assisting injured employees with their worker’s compensation claims.
 If you were injured on the job, give us a call as soon as possible for a free evaluation.
 North Carolina law only gives injured employees 30 days to provide written notice of their intent to file a claim to their employers.
 Missing such a deadline could limit the value of recovery or completely bar a claim from being made.
 If you believe you have been injured on the job and may be entitled to worker’s compensation benefits, call 704-873-2131 for a free consultation or contact us online through this website.